-In fact, I had storage like that growing up – my dad built me a bookshelf, in the hope that I wouldn’t need any freestanding ones.
+In fact, I had storage like that growing up – my dad built me a bookshelf, in the hope that I wouldn’t need freestanding ones.
 (He was wrong, as the shelf was instantly full.
-Whoops.)
+Whoops!)

-Barbara Genda of Barbara Genda Bespoke Furniture told me to make sure none of your wardrobes is taller than 2.4m, to ensure you can still reach it, and hinged doors should not be wider than 65cm or they take up too much space when opening.
+Barbara Genda of Barbara Genda Bespoke Furniture told me to ensure none of your wardrobes is taller than 2.4m, o you can still reach it.
+In addition, hinged doors should not be wider than 65cm or they take up too much space when opening.

 Paint them in a light colour, to make them less imposing, and you’re good to go.